musikele/musikele.github.io/_posts/2020-09-16-how-to-read-and-write-from-stdin-and-stdout-in-go.md

 message, _ := ...
 ```

 We just hit our first multi-return function.
-ReadString returns two values, the data read and the error; we _shoud_ take care of the error variable (in Go, if you declare a variable and you will not use it, the program will not compile at all), but if we want to skip the variable assignment, we can simply set to `_` (underscore) and Go compiler will stop protesting.
+ReadString returns two values, the data read and the error; we _should_ take care of the error variable (in Go, if you declare a variable and you will not use it, the program will not compile at all), but if we want to skip the variable assignment, we can simply set to `_` (underscore) and Go compiler will stop protesting.
 So, in a scenario like reading from a file or from the network, where obviously something may go wrong, skipping the error check is not a good idea.
 In this case, given the simplicity of the program, we take our responsibilities as grown adults.

 ### Writing to STDOUT